martindevans/martindevans.me/games.md

 You can download it to try [here](/assets/2024/Toast/Platformer.zip).
 There's even a map maker which you can download [here](/assets/2024/Toast/ToastMapMaker.zip).

 <video src="/assets/2024/Toast/T_2024-02-13_15-51-33.webm" controls="true"></video>

+## Asteroids

+This is a remake of asteroids, using only lines drawn from point to point (like an old vector graphics display).
+This was an experiment to move away from the square/boxy sprite style graphics you're forced to use if you only draw with Windows form elements!
+You can download it to try [here](/assets/2024/Asteroids2/AsteroidsII.zip).

+<video src="/assets/2024/Asteroids2/Asteroids_II_2024-02-13_15-33-04.webm" style="margin-left: 25%; width: 50%" controls="true"></video>

+**Note**: You'll need to acquire mscomctl.ocx for this to run.
+See [this StackOverflow question](https://stackoverflow.com/questions/39251880/mscomctl-ocx-missing-windows-10).
+Note the comment with advice if the installation fails.

 # 2007: XNA
 Around this time I started learning C# and [XNA](https://en.wikipedia.org/wiki/Microsoft_XNA).
 XNA was a really amazing toolkit built by Microsoft, which was basically a lightweight C# wrapper around DirectX.
 Games built using XNA could even be deployed to Xbox360, which at the time was absolutely mind blowing - console games were only for big studios with very very expensive devkit hardware!
 This is actually the reason that I ended up buying the only console I have ever owned - an Xbox360.